-Israeli rescue service: 44 killed in stampede at festival
+Religious festival stampede in Israel kills 44, hurts dozens

 The Israeli military said it had dispatched medics and search and rescue teams along with helicopters to assist.

-It was the first huge religious gathering to be held legally since Israel lifted nearly all restrictions related to the coronavirus pandemic.
-The country has seen cases plummet since launching one of the world’s most successful vaccination campaigns late last year.

-Health authorities had nevertheless warned against holding such a large gathering.
+Health authorities had warned against holding such a large gathering.

 But when the celebrations started, the Public Security Minister Amir Ohana, police chief Yaakov Shabtai and other top officials visited the event and met with police, who had deployed 5,000 extra forces to maintain order.

-Ohana, a close ally of Netanyahu, thanked police for their hard work and dedication “for protecting the well-being and security for the many participants” as he wished the country a happy holiday.
+Before the stampede, Ohana, a close ally of Netanyahu, thanked police for their hard work and dedication “for protecting the well-being and security for the many participants” as he wished the country a happy holiday.

 Netanyahu is struggling to form a governing coalition ahead of a Tuesday deadline, and the national tragedy is sure to complicate those efforts.